 As we continue to transform the health sector's digital acceleration towards better patient outcomes, a new environment is coming to the fore.
 The advancement and collaboration between science and design – biodesign – will become an important driver for sustainable innovation.

 This grassroots level of engagement and interdisciplinary collaboration is pushing for new meaningful and valuable innovation.
 There is a new generation of innovators embracing open access to science, community-driven resources and learning opportunities to build a more sustainable future.

 Here are some examples:

-"We believe that in order to tackle contemporary environmental and societal challenges, there is an increased need for hybrid models of education between design and science," course leader Nancy Diniz told Dezeen.
+"We believe that in order to tackle contemporary environmental and societal challenges, there is an increased need for hybrid models of education between design and science,” says course leader Nancy Diniz about the new program.
 "We are already witnessing an energetic movement of startups and young entrepreneurs focusing on developing products and services on circular design, zero waste, sustainable materials and low-energy manufacturing, for example."

-- At the CSM Material Futures 2019 show, Rosie Broadhead introduced SKIN II, a fashion project in collaboration with microbiologist Dr Chris Callewaert.
-The garment encapsulates probiotic bacteria into the fibers of clothing to create another layer of biome environment on the skin.
-The chosen bacteria is associated with reducing body odour, cell renewal and improving our skin's immune system.
+- At Central Saint Martins’ Material Futures 2019 show, graduate Rosie Broadhead introduced SKIN II, a textile project in collaboration with microbiologist Dr Chris Callewaert.
+The garment encapsulates probiotic bacteria into the fibres of clothing, which will then interact with the moisture on skin.
+The chosen bacteria are associated with reducing body odour, cell renewal and improving our skin's immune system.

-Collaboration between academia, corporates and biodesign communities with a human centered focus and approach is key if we are to build a more sustainable future for all.
+Collaboration between academia, corporates and biodesign communities with a human-centred focus and approach is key if we are to build a more sustainable future for all.

-Do you know of any innovations in Biodesign?
-We would love to hear about it.
+Do you know of any innovations in biodesign?
+We would love to hear about them.